AdiJainS/Study-Room-UI/README.md

 # Bookuroom Study Room Booking UI
-Click this to go to the website
+Click this to go to the website[Bookuroom](https://bookuroom.netlify.app/)

 A simple and interactive Study Room Booking Web App built using React.js.
 Users can view available rooms, check time slots, and even add custom booking slots dynamically.